Back to Calculators

 The Formula

 • Start with loaded cost: Your true cost per tech hour (wages + benefits + overhead).
+A common load factor is 1.3–1.5× base wage.

 • Apply target GP%: Door Rate = Loaded Cost / (1 - GP%).
-A 70% target with $56 loaded cost = $186.67.
+Top shops target 70%+ labor GP.

 • Factor productivity: If techs produce 85% of available hours, your effective rate drops accordingly.